Can My HDL Be Too High?

 The failure to provide adequate nutrition to re-energize HDL after it has been out working.
 This leads to a lack of apoA-I and an HDL cell membrane that has lost functionality.

 Oxidative damage to apoA-I, caused by inflamed and overheated immune cells.
 This means individuals with inflammatory health issues will have poor quality HDL.
 The greater the inflammation, the worse the HDL quality.

 Sugar glycation of HDL, rendering it "cemented" so that it can't work.
 The more uncontrolled the blood sugar, the worse the HDL problem.

-Even if normal, you may still have significant heart disease.
+Even if your test results are normal, you may still have a risk of heart disease.
 Kidney disease must also be ruled out as a cause.
 The gold standard for the diagnosis of coronary artery disease is a cardiac catheterization, but this is a fairly invasive test, and is not usually done without a history of severe and/or persistent symptoms or an actual heart attack.
 Other tests may include studies such as an ultrafast CT scan of the heart (if available, lots of radiation and soon to be taken off the market), a CT Angiogram, a nuclear stress test, an echocardiogram, a lipid profile for very low density lipids (with a complete cholesterol panel to look at subparticles), homocysteine level, HS-C-reactive protein, and an ankle-brachial index, just to name a few.